anthay/loon/README.md

   source.
 These four files constitute the loon-cpp library.
 All other files in the distribution are part of the documentation or unit test suite and do not need to be included in your build.

+- The reader and writer use only the standard C++ library; there are no dependencies on any other libraries or third-party code.

 - To create a reader you derive a class from `loon::reader::base`.
 Your class must override the `base::loon_XXXX` virtual functions.
 You feed the Loon text